JamesMulqueeney/Deterministic-Atlas-Analysis/README.md

 9.  `Partial_Least_Squares_Aligned_Only_Comparison.R`: Used to perform PLS on Aligned-only data.
 10.  `Partial_Least_Squares_All_Comparison.R`: Used to perform PLS on all of the analyses.
 11.  `Partial_Least_Squares_Poisson_Meshes_Comparison.R`: Used to perform PLS on the Poisson Mesh data.
-12.  `Poisson_Aligned-Only_Statistical_Comparison.R` : Used to statistically compare the aligned-only and Poisson mesh data.
+12.  `Poisson_Aligned-Only_Statistical_Comparison.R`: Used to compare the aligned-only and Poisson mesh data statistically.
 13. `Poisson_Mesh_Principal_Component_Comparison.R`: Used to make ggplot PC plots for Poisson Mesh data.
 14. `Poisson_Meshes_Interactive_Principal_Component_Plots.R`: Used to make interactive PC plots for Poisson mesh data.
 15. `Single_Mesh_Alignment.R`: Used to align one mesh to another (single).